defifuture/erc20-batched-meta-transactions/README.md

 The implementation should be pretty straightforward.
 A user sends a meta transaction to a relayer.
 Relayer waits for multiple meta txs to come up in a mempool until the meta tx fees (at least) cover the cost of the on-chain gas fee.

 You can see the basic proof-of-concept in this file: [ERC20MetaBatch.sol](https://github.com/defifuture/batching-meta-transactions/blob/master/contracts/ERC20MetaBatch.sol).
-This is an extended ERC-20 contract with an added meta tx batch transfer capabilities (see function `transferMetaBatch()`).
+This is an extended ERC-20 contract with an added meta tx batch transfer capabilities (see function `processMetaBatch()`).

 ### What if the relayer forges a meta tx?